walterhiggins/WMPJS/README.md

 ##### by name
 ##### by index

-## Recipe 10: Don't stray too far
+## Recipe 11: Don't stray too far

 ### Goal
 A recipe which periodically checks each player's location and automatically moves them back into an area close to the spawn location.

 ### Javascript Concepts introduced:
-1. for loops  ( looping over the array of online players)
+1. for loops  ( looping over the array of online players ) 20140517 - introd' in leaderboard recipe - still applicable??
 2. Conditionals are examined in more detail. (not sure this still applies - see earlier recipe - this might be just reinforcement)

 # Part III Advanced Modding
 The latter half of the book will focus on Event-Driven Programming and using Bukkit's API - in particular, how Bukkit's Java-based API maps to Javascript.
-## Recipe 11: Arrows that Teleport you.
+## Recipe 12: Arrows that Teleport you.

 ### Goal

 In this recipe, event-driven programming is explained in more detail.
 At the end of the chapter the reader will have created a simple mod which teleports players when they fire arrows.
 Players are teleported to wherever the arrow lands.

+## Recipe 13: Leaderboard revisited
+In this recipe readers learn about the scoreboard api and how to display a leaderboard on screen. jsp leaderboard hide listen for player experience changes and update leaderboard on screen?
+(need to figure out how to do this myself)

-## Recipe 12: A TNT-Free Zone
+## Recipe 14: A TNT-Free Zone

 ### Goal

 In this recipe, readers learn about more events and will explore Bukkit's event package.
 They'll learn how to browse JavaDoc documentation and how to map Bukkit event classes to Javascript.
 This recipe provides a mod which will prevent players from placing TNT, Lava and other destructive blocks in the game.
+Learn how to cancel events.

-## Recipe 13: Protecting areas against griefing.
+## Recipe 15: Protecting areas against griefing.

 ### Goal

 In this recipe, players will learn how to listen for and cancel block-breaking events.

-## Recipe 14: It's a small world
+## Recipe 16: It's a small world

 ### Goal
 Readers learn how to limit the size of the game world and so make more memory-efficient game worlds.
 This is an event-driven refinement of recipe 5.